Alec Baldwin Might ‘Play Trump’ At White House DC Dinner

 — Donald J. Trump (@realDonaldTrump) February 25, 2017

 Last Saturday, United States President Donald Trump announced via Twitter that he will not be attending this year’s White House Correspondents’ Association Dinner.
-This was after the president announced that news sites like the CNN, The New York Times and The Washington Post are now barred to access White House press briefing due to “fake news.”
-The annual press party will be hosting “some of the best political journalism of the past year” which makes sense for Trump’s absence.
+This was after the president announced that news sites like CNN, The New York Times, The Washington Post, and other reputable news bodies are now barred from accessing White House press briefing due to “fake news.”
+The annual press party is supposed to celebrate “some of the best political journalism of the past year.”
+Something that Trump definitely doesn’t wany any part of.

 The only question is who will play the president if Donald Trump would not attend the press party?
 People’s choice has it that Alec Baldwin should.